 Your rate and your payroll are the factors used to determine your WCB premium.
 Unless your annual payroll changes significantly, the rate you pay is the factor you can influence to reduce your premium.
-You rate will likely increase or decrease based on the cost and number of injuries at your business.
+Your rate will likely increase or decrease based on the cost and number of injuries at your business.
 You can manage your WCB rate and premium by:

 - Putting in place a safety and health program to reduce injuries;

 - Putting in place a return to work or disability management program to reduce the length of time employees are off work after an injury; and

-- Getting involved in your industry’s safety program to reduce injuries in your classification group.
+- Engaging with an industry-based safety program to reduce injuries in your industry classification group.